nextflow-io/phytoy-nf/README.md

 	curl -fsSL get.nextflow.io | bash

-If you want to replicate exactly the pipeline and/or not install all the dependencies shootstrap-NF has, then you also need to install Docker and run phytoy-NF with the '-with-docker' flag, as demonstrated below.
+If you want to replicate exactly the pipeline and/or not install all the dependencies phytoy-NF has, then you also need to install Docker and run phytoy-NF with the '-with-docker' flag, as demonstrated below.
 Otherwise all the dependencies of phytoy-NF have to be installed and put in the PATH.

 Install Docker on your computer.
 Read more here https://docs.docker.com